What to Do in Anchorage - Best Activities and Locations 2025

 6. Hike in Chugach State Park

-Many of our clients are interested in hiking in Alaska and think they need to travel to a remote location to do so.
-We’re here to tell you that some of our favorite hiking in Alaska is right here in the backyard of Anchorage in Chugach State Park.
-Chugach State Park is just under half a million acres and has 16 accessible trailheads that provide access to 280 miles of trails.
-Wildlife is abundant in the park, with more than 45 species of mammals, including brown bears, moose, sheep, and lynx.
+Many of our clients are interested in hiking in Alaska and often believe they need to travel to a remote location for this experience.
+However, we are here to inform you that some of the best hiking in Alaska is right in the backyard of Anchorage, specifically in Chugach State Park.
+This park spans just under half a million acres and features 16 accessible trailheads, offering a total of 280 miles of trails.
+The park is rich in wildlife, home to more than 45 species of mammals, including brown bears, moose, sheep, and lynx.

 Read more about family-friendly hikes in Anchorage.